 The ongoing support of the Code Subscribers who assist consumers with their complaints and also fund the work of the Code Oversight Committee, through their membership of the Value Added Property Information Brokers Association Incorporated (VAPIBA), is gratefully acknowledged.
+Without the participation of the licensed information brokers who are the Code Subscribers, the Code of Conduct could not perform its role.

-As Chair of the Code Oversight Committee I wish to thank my fellow Committee members, Ms. Fiona FitzPatrick (Consumer Representative) and Mr Kris Matthews (Industry Representative) for their ever willing contributions of time and effort to the Committee's work.
-Thanks also go to Ms. Jodie Hughes, who is the Code's Administrator and provides secretariat support to the Committee, for her efficient work on the Committee's behalf.
+As Chair of the Code Oversight Committee I wish to thank my fellow Committee members, Ms Fiona FitzPatrick (Consumer Representative) and Mr Kris Matthews (Industry Representative) for their ever willing contributions of time and effort to the Committee's work.

+Thanks also go to Ms Lyndall Blake and Ms Jodie Hughes, who during 2014-2015 shared the role as the Code's Administrator and provided secretariat support to the Committee.

-Finally I wish to acknowledge the advice and assistance of officers of the Department of Natural Resources and Mines.
-As the source of the QVAS data and the authority which licenses the use of that data there is a collaborative working relationship between the Department and the Code Oversight Committee and Code Subscribers.
+Finally, I wish to acknowledge the advice and assistance of officers of the Department of Natural Resources and Mines.
+As the source of the QVAS data and the authority which licenses the use of that data, there is a collaborative working relationship between the Department and the Code Oversight Committee and Code Subscribers.